How to Backup Dropbox to External Hard Drive?

 You can lose such files easily.
 Don’t get us wrong.
 Dropbox is a secure platform.
 It allows you to store your files away very easily.
 You can gain access to such files across an array of devices too.
 All you need to do is sync your different devices to Dropbox.

-If you have Dropbox on your PC, for example, you can link it to your documents folder.
+If you have Dropbox on your PC, you can link it to your documents folder.
 This way, all the documents that you create sync with Dropbox.
 You can access the document from any location as long as you can log into your Dropbox account.

-Here’s why you need to backup Dropbox to external drive.
+Here’s why you need to backup Dropbox to an external drive.
 Anytime you delete files from Dropbox, it gets deleted across all devices.
 Even though a copy of the deleted file stays in Dropbox for a while, it is lost after 30 days.
 This means that you will never have access to that file again.

 Another thing that you should know before backing up Dropbox the location of the Dropbox folder.
 There are two ways to locate the folder in your local drive.